Ad orientem: Later ecclesiastics

-In the ninth century, Saint John of Damascus, a Doctor of the Church, wrote:
+In the eighth century, Saint John of Damascus, a Doctor of the Church, wrote:

 Timothy I, an eighth-century patriarch of the Church of the East declared:

 Moses Bar-Kepha, a ninth-century bishop of the Syriac Orthodox Church called praying towards the east one of the mysteries of the Church.

 Cardinal Joseph Ratzinger, who later became Pope Benedict XVI, described the eastward orientation as linked with the "cosmic sign of the rising sun which symbolizes the universality of God."
 He also states in the same book (The Spirit of the Liturgy) that: